wp-plugins/newsletter/readme.txt

 == Changelog ==

+= 3.4.4 =

+* Improved error messages
+* Fixed the last tab store (jquery changes)
+* Added some new controls for the pop up extensions

 = 3.4.3 =

-* Added the precendece bulk header (https://support.google.com/mail/answer/81126)
+* Added the precendence bulk header (https://support.google.com/mail/answer/81126)
 * Added filter on messages to avoid wrong URLs when the blog change domain or folder
 * Added the alt attribute to the tracking image
 * New option to set the PHP max execution time